tcdowney/downey-io-jekyll/blog/_posts/2017-09-17-how-to-deploy-static-site-cloud-foundry.md

   - cloud foundry
   - staticfile buildpack
 excerpt:
   "When it comes to hosting a static website there are many options available ranging from the free (and somewhat limiting) Github Pagesto deploying directly to an Amazon S3 bucket to self-hosting Nginx on Digital Ocean.
 For those looking for more flexibility than what Github and S3 can provide, but want to avoid the hassle of maintaining a full virtual machine on Digital Ocean, a managed Cloud Foundry can be a good option.
-This post will cover how to use the Cloud Foundry Staticfile buildpack to deploy to a public Cloud Foundry PaaS and wire it up with Cloudflare SSL."
+This post will cover how to use the Cloud Foundry Staticfile buildpack to deploy to a public Cloud Foundry PaaS and wire it up with a custom domain name and Cloudflare SSL."
 description:
-  "How to deploy a static website on to Cloud Foundry using the Staticfile buildpack and hook it up with Cloudflare SSL."
+  "How to deploy a static website on to Cloud Foundry using the Staticfile buildpack and hook it up with a custom domain name and Cloudflare SSL."
 ---

 I've been a fan of static websites for a while now and although I've been tempted at times to switch back to Wordpress or Ghost, I [always end up coming back]({{ site.baseurl }}{% post_url 2017-05-20-jekyll-to-hugo-to-ghost-to-jekyll %}).
 One thing I do miss about having a "real" server, though, is the added control it gives your site on handling the inbound request.
 For example this site is currently hosted on Amazon S3 sitting behind CloudFront.
 I decided one day to get rid of the useless splash page sitting at the root and wanted to direct folks to `/blog` directly.
 Since I didn't have a real server at my control, however, this meant I had to use some [hacky combo of meta tags with Javascript as a fallback](https://github.com/tcdowney/downey-io-jekyll/blob/3eb580ba09b81b1255439e4c0875f344bd0b87f6/blog/index.html) to compel the browsers to redirect.
 It's not perfect by any means and there is some jitteriness, but it gets the job done.